SpringWave1/New_CS4240A3/README.txt.txt

       moving forward, backwards, left and right
     - Turn your body to change the direction that you are facing accordingly

-2. Teleporting
+2. Teleporting (left hand)
     - Press and hold the 9th axis to show the teleportation indicator
     - If the indicator is blue, the location that the indicator lands on can be teleported to.
 Otherwise if it is red, re-adjust your aim and find a teleportable location
     - Release the 9th axis to teleport to the location that the indicator points to

-3. Picking up/Dropping weapons
+3. Picking up/Dropping weapons (right hand)
     - Move towards the weapon that you want to pick up (make sure you are close enough)
     - Reach your right hand (holding the controller) towards the weapon
     - Press and hold the 12th axis to grab the weapon
     - Release your hold on the 12th axis while a weapon is in your (right) hand to drop it

-4. Shooting
+4. Shooting (right hand)
     - With a weapon in your (right) hand, point it towards your target and press the 10th axis to fire your weapon